jmettraux/aac_magic/src/magic.md

 Balls, arrows, huts are known to many cultures.
 A simple vocabulary emerged around forms and colours, they easily translate from a language to the other.
 Weaver may thus easily describe what they are trying to achieve to each other.

-Some travelled weavers say that in Constantinople, there are more colours and more forms and sophistication, but it's difficult to fathom.
+Some travelled weavers say that in Constantinople or in the Caliphate, there are more colours and more forms and sophistication, but it'd take a lifetime to ascertain.